aman-ankur/friend-match-play/memory-bank/systemPatterns.md

 - **In-Memory Database (Backend):** Simple object (`rooms`) used for storing server state during development. **Needs replacement for production.**
 - **Single Source of Truth (Backend):** The server maintains the definitive game state.
 - **State Synchronization Issues (Client):** Recent timer fixes highlighted complexities in managing client-side state derived from server events, especially involving `useEffect` dependencies and state updates (`isTimerRunning`, `timeLeft`).
 Required careful management of dependencies and state reset logic.
+- **State Machine Pattern:** Room status transitions follow a finite state machine model: waiting → selecting → playing → results → (back to playing or to completed) → selecting (after reset).
+- **Feature Flagging:** The exclusive mode feature is implemented as a flag in the Room interface, allowing dynamic enabling/disabling of the feature.
+- **PIN Protection:** Access to sensitive content (exclusive mode) is protected by a PIN code, implementing a simple authentication mechanism.

 ## 4. Component Relationships & Data Flow (Simplified)